Marcos Mondaini

-Marcos Gustavo Mondaini (born 14 February 1985 in Sáenz Peña) is an Argentine former professional footballer who played as a striker.
+Marcos Gustavo Mondaini (born 14 February 1985) is an Argentine former professional footballer who played as a striker.

 Career

 South America

 Mondaini began his career in the youth ranks of top Argentine side Boca Juniors, debuting with the first team during the 2004 Apertura season.
 While with Boca, Mondaini appeared in six league matches.

 Mondaini spent the 2006–07 season on loan with Ecuadorian club Emelec.
 During his one season with Emelec he appeared in 41 matches and scored 12 goals.
 After the season, he was recognized as the top player in Ecuador's Serie A for 2006.
 In 2008, he returned to Ecuador to play for Emelec's arch-rival, Barcelona SC.
 While with Barcelona SC he appeared in 21 matches and scored 3 goals.
 After returning briefly to Boca, Mondaini was loaned out to Uruguay's Nacional.
 While with Nacional he helped the club in capturing the 2008–09 league title.
 He also participated in the 2009 Copa Libertadores for Nacional appearing in seven matches and scoring two goals as the club reached the semi-final stage.

 In 2010, he joined Colombia's Atlético Nacional.
 On 31 July 2010, "The devil", in his debut, scored his first goal for Atlético Nacional in a 3–1 defeat against Deportivo Cali in the third round of the Torneo Finalización of Colombia.